mvdwetering/yamaha_ynca/docs/DEVELOPING.md

 ## Release

 - Run the `release.sh` script.
-Often no alpha/beta is needed, so just release it
+Often no alpha/beta is needed, so just release it.
+Make sure to switch back to dev once done.
-- After pushing the CI will create a draft release.
+- After pushing the CI will create [a draft release](https://github.com/mvdwetering/yamaha_ynca/releases).
 Wait for it to be ready.
 - Cleanup the release notes if needed.
+- Add breaking changes section if needed.
 - Tick the discussion thread box.
 - Tick the pre-release box if it is an alpha/beta.
+Also mention in the release notes that it is an alpha/beta for testing.
-- Save the release.
+- Publish the release.

 ## Add an entity